Information for young people

 They can decide:

 - That they don’t need to do anything about the grounds for referral and decide not to take it any further.
-This is called discharging the case.
 This might be because things have improved for the young person at home or school and the CYCT members don’t feel that the young person needs to come back to another Hearing.

 - That more information is needed to help them make a decision about what is best for the young person and they can decide to adjourn the hearing and continue it at a later date.